Enthusiastic Brights (Page 4)

 Will Morris

-Will is founder and president of the largest Brights Local Constituency (BLC) in the United States.
-It is located at the University of Missouri–Columbia, where he also founded a coalition of various student organizations on campus, "Students for a Secular State."
-In addition to his efforts of spreading the Bright meme in his neck of the woods, Will has spent his extra hours creating a website, http://www.CivilBrights.net, which carries the intent of enabling and inspiring Bright activism around the world.
+When in college, Will founded one of the largest Brights Community Clusters in the United States at the University of Missouri–Columbia, where he also founded a coalition of various student organizations on campus, "Students for a Secular State."
+In addition to his efforts of spreading the Bright meme in his neck of the woods, Will spent extra hours creating a website to enable and inspire Brights activism around the world.
+In several ways he expanded the Brights' Internet presence, and as Clusters Coordinator served to aid persons interested in inviting others in their local community to create a BCC.

 Bob Churchill